 PORT = int(os.environ.get('PORT', '8443'))

-# We define command handlers.
+# context.
 Error handlers also receive the raised TelegramError object in error.

 def start(update, context):